scikit-hep/scikit-hep.github.io/pages/developers/intro.md

 # Testing

-Use PyTest to run the unit checks:
+Use pytest to run the unit checks:

 ```bash
 pytest